 - Draw attention to a planter or tree

-Other fixtures light up dining tables, grill surfaces, and even underwater in swimming pools.
+In addition, you can use other fixtures to light up dining tables, grill surfaces, and even underwater in swimming pools.

 Low-voltage fixtures clip onto a safe, 12-volt cable connected to a transformer, which plugs into a GFCI-protected 120-volt electrical outlet.
 A timer or light-sensitive control automatically turns lights on and off.